-As more electronic items enter the waste stream, electronic waste recycling has become more popular with passing days.
+As more electronic items enter the waste stream, electronic waste recycling has become more popular with the passing days.
 Handling the sheer volume of e-waste in an effective and timely way, in terms of environmental impact, is a herculean task.
 To begin, specific logistical requirements for gathering e-waste are required.
-Furthermore, e-waste encompasses a set of hazardous substances that are highly hazardous to human health and the environment, necessitating specialized treatment to prevent toxics from leaking and dissipating into the environment.
+Furthermore, e-waste encompasses a set of hazardous substances that are highly hazardous to human health and the environment, necessitating specialized treatment to prevent toxins from leaking and dissipating into the environment.

 It is also a valuable source of metals such as gold, copper, and silver, which can be retrieved and reintroduced into the production cycle.
 E-waste recycling has become a profitable business as a result of this attribute of e-waste.